-EBITDA Coverage Ratio helps in determining the capability of a firm to repay its loan and lease obligations timely and smoothly.
+EBITDA coverage ratio helps in determining the capability of a firm to repay its loan and lease obligations timely and smoothly.
 Such a ratio is generally useful to evaluate the solvency of companies with high leverage.
-The idea of this ratio is that a firm should make enough money to remain profitable, cash surplus while keeping its debt commitments.
+The idea of this ratio is that a firm should make enough money to maintain a profitable cash surplus while keeping its debt commitments.

 Formula for EBITDA Coverage Ratio

 One simple way to calculate this ratio is to compare or map EBITA and lease payments against the sum of the loan and lease payments for the year under consideration.
 So, the formula for EBITDA Coverage Ratio is: